folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 No value will ever be sent on the channel, so the receive blocks forever: it cannot make any progress.

-Failing gracefully is harder in a concurrent context: the state of the application is typically spread over multiple locations which makes it harder to determine where the error originates and how to compensate for it.
+Failing gracefully is challenging in a concurrent context: the state of the application is typically spread over multiple locations which makes it hard to determine where the error originates and how to compensate for it.

-Consider the follow example: if Bob fails in receiving a message or loses a message, he will have to repeat the `receive`, but also inform Alice to send the message again.
+Consider the following example: if Bob fails in receiving a message or loses a message, he will have to repeat the `receive`, but also inform Alice to send the message again.

 ```haskell